firzanruzain/TCP-Assignment-AlienVsZombie/PART2.md

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

 1. game objects -health, pod,
-2. game controls -arrow, save, load, quit, help
+2. game controls -arrow, quit,
 3. Zombie & Player attacks

 ## Additional Features